Synapse791/mysql-mbak/README.md

 Or if you're lazy run, as root, the `install.sh` script.

 ### Usage
 All the config for MySQL mBak is stored in the config files.
-There are three command line flags,
+There are four command line flags,
 * `-h|-help`        - print usage information
 * `-t|-test-config` - test the config files
 * `-v|-verbose`     - enable verbose logging